maxitron93/sunny_days/README.md

 # README
 ## Installation
+1. Clone the files to your desired directory
-1. Open Terminal
+2. Open Terminal
-2. Within Terminal, go to the directory where your files will be saved.
+3. Within Terminal, go to the directory where your files will be saved.
-3. Within Terminal type "bundle install" to install all gems required.
+4. Within Terminal type "bundle install" to install all gems required.
-4. Within Terminal to run the program, type "ruby main.rb".
+5. Within Terminal to run the program, type "ruby main.rb".

 ## Problem (conceptual)